What Is Growth Hacking? 20-Minutes Course for Beginners

 For some businesses, this point may arrive early while for others it might take a while for their leads to reach this stage.
-There could be many reasons for that -
+Here are some growth hack ideas to combat that –

 1. Your target audience is using a competitor’s product and doesn’t know whether to switch.
 In this case, you can highlight why your product is better without putting the competitor down.

-b.
-Offer insights on how you can better solve their needs
+- Offer insights on how you can better solve the needs of your user base.

 2. Your target audience needs your product and is not one of your competitors’ clients.
 This is a great place to be in because you’re sure that there is a need.
 All you have to do is develop a strong “want” for your product in them.

-a.
-Ebooks that offer value and give a glimpse of your product offering
+- Ebooks or blog posts that offer value and give a glimpse of your product offering

 The revenue stage in the growth hacking funnel is the one where you turn these qualified leads into active paying customers.
 Following growth hacking strategies will work in this stage –

 - Customized pricing plans based on client needs.
 This can be done by offering a recommendation quiz or calculator that suggests what plan your client should go for based on their unique needs.

 For example, have a look at this Fitness Plan recommendation quiz.
 It takes into account all the requirements of the customers to suggest the right plan suiting their preferences and budget.